sopogen/thumbnail_generator/README.md

 # Why?
 - Individual streamers want to upload their streaming video to Youtube
-- However, it is difficult to make thumbnial for Youtube for the streamers who don't have their own broadcast editor
+- However, it is difficult to make Youtube thumbnail for the streamers who don't have their own broadcast editor
 - THEN, how about a program which can make high-quality thumbnail AUTOMATICALLY?

 # How?